 I am guilty of falling into what I call “the consistency trap” when it comes to social media.
 You know that the name of the game when it comes to being successful on social media, like newsletters, is to post consistently on a regular schedule, but it gets SO overwhelming.
 How are you supposed to think of new things to post every day?

-To me, this is one of the easiest, yet most time consuming, questions to answer with an actionable guide.
+To me, this is one of the easiest, yet most time-consuming, questions to answer with an actionable guide.
 You can post anything you want, just as long as it’s beautiful and you have a blog post worth of captions to write for it, especially on platforms like Instagram and Pinterest.
 Suddenly this free marketing opportunity is taking time and energy away from your business.
 And it was simply supposed to help you promote!
 Ugh.

-Content Ideas for Instagram and Pinterest
+BUSINESS POST Ideas for Instagram and Pinterest

-Ideas for Instagram
+Business post ideas for Instagram

 - showing pictures of your workspace (if it’s clean!)

 - shots of your process and other behind-the-scenes content